-Year PCF Notes 2012 £450.00 One fee, apportioned £250 to CLSB and £200 to ACL 2013 £250.00 Fee for practising certificate and ACL membership separated 2014 £250.00 Fee for practising certificate through the CLSB only 2015 £250.00 Fee for practising certificate through the CLSB only 2016 £250.00 Fee for practising certificate through the CLSB only 2017 £250.00 Proposed fee for practising certificate through the CLSB only
+Year PCF to CLSB Notes 2012 £450.00 One fee, apportioned £250 to CLSB and £200 to ACL 2013 £250.00 Fee for practising certificate and ACL membership separated 2014 £250.00 Fee for practising certificate through the CLSB only 2015 £250.00 Fee for practising certificate through the CLSB only 2016 £250.00 Fee for practising certificate through the CLSB only 2017 £250.00 Fee for practising certificate through the CLSB only 2018 £250.00 Proposed fee for practising certificate through the CLSB only

-4. Proposed PCF 2017
+4. Proposed PCF 2018

-The proposed PCF 2017 was determined by the CLSB board on 12 July 2015 following consideration of the cost of regulatory and permitted purposes activity during previous years, anticipated spend for 2017, current reserves and uncertainty for the future due to electronic bills of costs and a likely increase in fixed fees.
-The CLSB considers the PCF 2017 to be proportionate and fair in all the circumstances.
+The proposed PCF 2018 was determined by the CLSB board on 25 July 2017 following consideration of the cost of regulatory and permitted purposes activity during previous years, anticipated spend for 2018 and current reserves.
+The CLSB considers the PCF 2018 to be proportionate and fair in all the circumstances.
 Further, it complies with the Regulators Code in that by remaining reasonable, it supports small business growth (the profession has a high number of sole practitioners and small firms).

-5. CLSB income for 2017
+5. CLSB income for 2018

-The PCF 2017 is the only form of income for the CLSB.
-For the purposes of this application the CLSB has worked on the basis of 632 authorised and regulated Costs Lawyers in 2017, the figure that CLSB regulated on 1 April 2016.
+The PCF 2018 is the only form of income for the CLSB.
+For the purposes of this application the CLSB has worked on the basis of 620 authorised and regulated Costs Lawyers in 2018, the figure that CLSB regulated on 1 April 2017.

-The PCF 2017 will allow the CLSB to achieve the following regulatory objectives:
+The PCF 2018 will allow the CLSB to achieve the following regulatory objectives: